Top 3 Oahu Hikes for Outdoor Fun!

 1. The Olomana Trail in Oahu

 If you are not afraid of heights and challenging hikes, the Olomana Hike is the ideal trail for you!
-This hike can be relatively difficult for you if your body is not prepped, but all the three peaks in this trail are worth the sweat.
-The first peak is only 1.5 miles to the start of the hike, so you will have an amazing view rightaway when you start the hike.
-You might have to climb up some rock walls, so make sure you have the right shoes.
-This is definitely one of the top things to do in Oahu!
+This hike can be relatively difficult if your body is not prepped, so please be responsible and assess your ability before taking on the challenge.
+The three peaks in this trail are worth the sweat, with the first peak only 1.5 miles from the start of the hike, offering an amazing view right away.
+You may have to climb up some rock walls, so make sure you have the right shoes.
+This trail is best suited for experienced hikers, making it one of the top things to do in Oahu if you’re up for an adventure!

 2. Diamond Head Summit Trail in Oahu